manuelramos/trustar-coding-challenge/README.md

 # trustar-coding-challenge
 TruSTAR Software Engineering Questionnaire

-The `poc_app.py` file is an sample application that uses the package (`extractors`).
+The `extractors` package contains the functionality to extract the data from a json.

-The package has a function that receives a json-string and a list of properties, expressed in dot notation, to extract from the json-string.
+The `app.py` file is a Flask sample application to demonstrate the use of the package.

-## Running the app
+# Running the app locally
 Some prerequisites before start:
-- You should have created a virtual environment for the app.
+- Clone this repo.
-- You should have a [github access token](https://github.com/settings/apps) created for you.
+- Create a virtual environment for the app.

-Export the GITHUB_ACCESS_TOKEN environment variable
+If you have a [github access token](https://github.com/settings/apps) (not required) export the `GITHUB_ACCESS_TOKEN` environment variable

 `export GITHUB_ACCESS_TOKEN=<your-access-token>`